zeis/vim-kolor/README.markdown

 ## Support & Development

-Feel free to report any problems, or contribute or develop ports.
+Feel free to contribute, develop ports or report any problems.
 I'll be happy to give my support.

-For Arch Linux users, there is also a [PKGBUILD][pkgbuild] available in the AUR, created by [graysky2][graysky2].